programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ## Counting the Data by County
 Now that the two DFs are correctly set up, Folium makes it easy to draw a map.

-The first map will count the number of times people have been killed by police officers in each county and produce a choropleth map that shows, via shading, which counties have larger or smaller numbers.
+The first map will count the number of times people have been killed by police officers in each county and produce a choropleth map that shows, via color and shading, which counties have larger or smaller numbers.

 To do this, you can simply use the `.value_counts()` method on the `FIPS` column.
 Since each record in the `ff_df` represents one person killed by a police officer, counting the number of times each county FIPS number appears in the dataframe will report many people have been killed in a given county.

 The next cell:
 1. Executes the `.value_counts()` method on the FIPS column.
-1. Because `.value_counts()` returns a series, the `.reset_index()` method will turn the series back into a dataframe
+1. Because `.value_counts()` returns a series, the `.reset_index()` method will turn the series into a dataframe
-1. The new dataframe is assigned to **map_df**, a dataframe that will be used in the mapping process.
+1. The new dataframe is assigned to **map_df**, the variable name that will be used in the mapping process.

 ```python
 map_df = ff_df[['FIPS']].value_counts().reset_index()